Java House

 Java House (formerly Nairobi Java House) is a chain of coffee houses with its head office at ABC Place in Nairobi, Kenya, founded in 1999 by Kevin Ashley and Jon Wagner.
-It is one of the few places where one can find "export-quality" Kenyan coffee brewed and served in the region.
+When founded, it was one of the few places to find "export-quality" Kenyan coffee brewed and served in the region, although specialty coffee culture has seen a significant increase in Kenya in recent years.

-Starting from the first cafe at Adam's Arcade along Ngong Road which opened in 1999, Java House has grown to 68 locations across East Africa as of November 2018.
+Starting from the first cafe at Adam's Arcade along Ngong Road which opened in 1999, Java House has grown to 73 locations across East Africa as of June 2024.
 The Java brand is also the owner of Italian pizza chain 360 Degrees Pizza and the first ever East African self-service frozen yoghurt store, Planet Yogurt.